 Many people were confused by the changes.

 Luckily, ICAN was created to help people navigate the new long-term care system at the same time as the new FIDA program.
 ICAN helps people who need long term care services with any kind of Medicaid managed care: FIDA, FIDA-IDD, MLTC, MMC, PACE, MAP, and HARP.
-ICAN’s services include answering people’s questions, giving advice, advocating with plans or agencies, and representing people in formal appeals and hearings.
+ICAN’s services include answering people’s questions, giving advice, advocating with plans or agencies, and representing people in formal appeals.

 If your managed care plan denies coverage for services you need, ICAN can help you fight to keep your services.